ChenXiao61/Img_augmentor/README.md

 which returns a batch of images of size 128 and their corresponding labels.
 Generators return data indefinitely, and can be used to train neural networks with augmented data on the fly.

-## Tutorial Notebooks

-### Integration with Keras using Generators
-Augmentor can be used as a replacement for Keras' augmentation functionality.
-Augmentor can create a generator which produces augmented data indefinitely, according to the pipeline you have defined.
-See the following notebooks for details:

-- Reading images from a local directory, augmenting them at run-time, and using a generator to pass the augmented stream of images to a Keras convolutional neural network, see [`Augmentor_Keras.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Augmentor_Keras.ipynb)
-- Augmenting data in-memory (in array format) and using a generator to pass these new images to the Keras neural network, see [`Augmentor_Keras_Array_Data.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Augmentor_Keras_Array_Data.ipynb)

-### Per-Class Augmentation Strategies
-Augmentor allows for pipelines to be defined per class.
-That is, you can define different augmentation strategies on a class-by-class basis for a given classification problem.

-See an example of this in the following Jupyter notebook: [`Per_Class_Augmentation_Strategy.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Per_Class_Augmentation_Strategy.ipynb)

 ## Main Features

 ### Elastic Distortions